THE SILVER PLATTER

 Then a few years later, during that Summer of 2003 when I worked in the proximity of Mount Shasta, California, I was further informed about "the Silver Platter" by the Guides of the highly psychic woman that I worked with.
 They said that the silver color of the platter was also representative of protection, as in the color of the shields and armor of the knights of the Middle Ages.
 The Silver Platter Force-field was also one of protection for me, a source of personal protection from a very High Level, so I was told.
 The protection was granted to me not only for the considerable positive karma accumulated from previous lifetimes but moreso for the mission I had volunteered for on behalf of The Great White Brotherhood, Planet Earth, and the Human Race.
 Such words as unimaginable, unlimited, and galactic were used in description of the protection, which would be needed as a counter-measure to the attacks against me by those who are called the Dark Brotherhood.

 A few years later, there was another updating of information associated with this Silver Platter in the early part of 2006.
-A highly intuitive friend who had been receiving messages for me from The Spiritual Hierarchy for Planet Earth had a strange but fascinating experience.
+A highly intuitive and mediumistic friend who had been receiving messages for me from The Spiritual Hierarchy for Planet Earth had a strange but fascinating experience.
 As he was glancing through an old photo album, he came upon a picture of my sister, Virginia, who had had Cerebral Palsy and "died" in 1967.
 Immediately as he looked at the photo, the following message repeatedly came into his mind so strongly and forcefully that he said it was like it was being hammered there: " Here is Jim's Silver Platter ", " Here is Jim's Silver Platter ", etc. Then he digitalized the picture, and when he went to name it, he received in his mind an even more forceful message: "Ascended Master", "Ascended Master", etc.